ernw/AndroTickler/README.md

 Frida:
 ======
 Frida should be installed on your host machine.
-Also the location of Frida server on the Android device should be added to *Tickler.conf* file.
+Also the location of Frida server on the Android device should be added to *Tickler.conf* file in the *Frida_server_path* entry

     java -jar AndroTickler.jar -pkg <package> -frida enum Enumerates loaded classes

     java -jar AndroTickler.jar -pkg <package> -frida vals <ClassName> <MethodName> <NumberOfArgs> [-reuse] Displays arguments and return value of this method (only primitive datatypes and String)

+*reuse*
+In case of vals and set options, Frida creates/updates a Frida script of that functionality.
+You can modify the created script as you want, then if you want to run it through AndroTickler, then use *-reuse* option so that it doesn't get overridden.

     java -jar AndroTickler.jar -pkg <package> -frida set <ClassName> <MethodName> <NumberOfArgs> <NumberOfArgToModify> <newValue>[-reuse]
-Sets the argument number <NumberOfArgToModify> to <newValue> (only primitive datatypes and String) If <NumberOfArgToModify> > <NumberOfArgs>: sets the return value
+Sets the argument number *NumberOfArgToModify* to *newValue* (only primitive datatypes and String) If *NumberOfArgToModify* > *NumberOfArgs*: sets the return value

-    java -jar AndroTickler.jar -pkg <package> -frida script <scriptPath> <arguments>

-Run custom frida JS script

     java -jar AndroTickler.jar -pkg <package> -frida script <scriptPath>
-Runs a frida JS script located at <scriptPath> on your host
+Runs a frida JS script located at *scriptPath* on your host

-In case of vals and set options, Frida creates/updates a Frida script of that functionality.
-You can modify the created script as you want, then if you want to run it through AndroTickler, then use *-reuse* option so that it doesn't get overridden.

 Other Features
 =================

     java -jar AndroTickler.jar -pkg <package> -dbg Creates a debuggable version of the app, which can be installed on the device and debugged using any external tool.
 AndroTickler comes with a keystore to sign the debuggable apk, but it requires *jarsigner* tool on the host.

     java -jar AndroTickler.jar -pkg <package> -apk <decompiledDirectory>
 Builds an apk file from a directory, signs it and installs it.

-    java -jar AndroTickler.jar -pkg <package> -mitm Modifies Network security configuration of the app to circumvent MitM restrictions on Android Nougat (not related to pinning)
+    java -jar AndroTickler.jar [-pkg <package>] [-bg|--bgSnapshots]
+Copies the background snapshots taken by the device (works with and without -pkg option) to *bgSnapshots* subdirectory.

     java -jar AndroTickler.jar -pkg <package> -cp2host <source_path> [dest]
 Copies files / directories from the android devices.